VTrappler/vtrappler.github.io/_pages/about.md

 ---
 PhD in Applied Mathematics, I recently started a postdoctoral position at [ICJ](https://math.univ-lyon1.fr/icj), hosted at [École Centrale de Lyon](https://www.ec-lyon.fr/en/research/research-centrale-lyon), where I work on *Multi-Objective Optimization under Uncertainties* using Bayesian Optimization.

-In a Science popularization purpose, [a short presentation](https://vtrappler.github.io/files/MOO_stage_2nd-1.pdf) I made for high-school interns about Optimization and Multiobjective Optimization (in french).
+In a science popularization purpose, [a short presentation](https://vtrappler.github.io/files/MOO_stage_2nd-1.pdf) I made for high-school interns about Optimization and Multiobjective Optimization (in french).

 Until december 2023, I was a postdoctoral researcher in the joint laboratory between AI4Sim ([Github public